codeclimate/codeclimate-grep/README.md

 you use it in your pattern.
 Consult YAML spec [Escape Characters][] section for details.

-`regexp` is an optional entry, defaults to `extended`.
+`matcher` is an optional entry, defaults to `extended`.
 Determines the matcher type to be use by grep.
 The options match those supported by grep, being;
 - `extended` for `--extended-regexp`
 - `fixed` for `--fixed-strings`